CharanNara/CharanNara/README.md

 ## 📚 Currently Learning

-- 🔭 Advanced AWS Services
+- 🔭 Advanced AWS patterns for scalability, resilience, and cost optimization
-- 🔭 LLM Fine-tuning, Agentic AI & RAG architectures
+- 🔭 Designing and operating distributed systems at scale
-- 🔭 Distributed Systems at Scale
+- 🔭 Production-grade LLM integration and RAG system architecture

 ---